 - The travel distance to work, which for example, can allow people to walk or bicycle to their place of employment.

-Method of Travel to Work data should be viewed in conjunction with Workers pace of residence and Residents Place of work for a clearer picture of where people come from to work in the the City of Salisbury, and Employment locations for the Destination Zones they work in and how they arrive there.
+Method of Travel to Work data should be viewed in conjunction with Workers place of residence and resident place of work for a clearer picture of where people come from to work in the City of Salisbury, and Employment locations for the Destination Zones they work in and how they arrive there.

 |Local workers method of travel to work|

-In 2016, there were 988 people in the who caught public transport to work (train, bus, tram or ferry) in City of Salisbury, compared with 37,339 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2021, there were 829 people who caught public transport to work (train, bus, tram or ferry) in the City of Salisbury, compared with 44,263 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-The major differences between the method of travel to work of the workforce in the City of Salisbury and South Australia were:
+The major differences between the method of travel to work of the workforce in the City of Salisbury and the South Australia workforce were:

-- A smaller percentage of local workers who travelled by bus (1.2% compared to 4.7%)
+- A smaller percentage of local workers who worked at home (5.7% compared to 9.4%)

-- A smaller percentage of local workers who worked at home (2.5% compared to 4.4%)
+- A smaller percentage of local workers who travelled by bus (1.4% compared to 3.8%)

-The largest changes in the method of travel of work of the workforce in the City of Salisbury between 2011 and 2016 were:
+The largest changes in the method of travel to work of the workforce in the City of Salisbury between2016 and 2021 were: